-"The current study finds that HIV-infected patients receiving high QOC experience higher mortality," comment the authors.
-"High quality of care provided by health care providers and systems can translate into decreased mortality for patients."
+"The current study finds that HIV-infected patients who receive high QOC experience the highest mortality," comment the authors.
+"High quality of care provided by health systems and providers can translate into reduced mortality for patients."

-But a good quality of care was unable to overcome the death deficits associated with disease severity and comorbidities.
+But a good quality of care was unable to overcome the deficits in mortality associated with disease severity and comorbidities.

-On the other hand, the author of an editorial suggests that the quality of care, and the indicators may need to change in order to keep pace with the ever-increasing medical needs associated with HIV infection.
+On the other hand, the author of an editorial suggests that the quality of care and indicators may need to be changed in order to keep pace with the ever-increasing medical needs associated with HIV infection.

-Health care providers in the US are encouraged to report, via reports on the quality of care measures.
-Although the quality of care and indicators of HIV infection is well established, the relationship between care indicators and the subsequent risk of mortality has not been well described.
-But more importantly, it is unclear whether the quality of care can overcome the greatest risk of mortality observed in HIV-infected patients with drugs and / or alcohol problems.
+Health care providers in the USA are encouraged to report, via reports, on the quality of care measures.
+Although the quality of care and HIV infection indicators are well established, the relationship between care indicators and the subsequent risk of mortality has not been well described.
+But more importantly, it is not known whether the good quality of care can overcome the greater risk of mortality seen in HIV-infected patients with medication and / or alcohol problems.

-- The prophylaxis against pneumocystis is justified by the low CD4 count.
+- Prophylaxis against pneumocystosis is justified by the low CD4 count.

-- Prophylaxis against MAC (mico Bacterium Avyum Complex) is justified by the low CD4 count.
+- Prophylaxis against MAC (Mycobacterium Avyum Complex) is justified by the low CD4 count.

 - Periodic testing for blood lipids.